Managed Services Provisioning

 }}

-- 201 on successful provisioning.
+• 201 on successful provisioning

-- 200 if the instance already existed
+• 200 if the instance already existed

-See all reponse at https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#response-3.
+See all responses at the OSBAPI specifications.

 Deprovisioning